gitshubsdu/VPN-setup/README.md

 VPN setup through Virtual Box
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-- This is my lab for setting up a VPN on Virtual Box
+- This is my lab on setting up a Virtual machine and a VPN within it.

 Process
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------